 Alert Bay Lodge – Waterfront Accommodation in Alert Bay, BC

 Once a church, the building has a relaxed, serene vibe.
 All rooms are on one level with the 1600 sq. ft.
 Great Room offering several conversation nooks.
-Our (almost) world famous hot breakfasts, complete with coffee, tea or hot chocolate are included in the room rate.
-Dinner reservations can be made by clicking here and by logging to your Facebook account.
-Our breakfast and dinner menus are here.
+Our (almost) world famous hot breakfasts, complete with coffee and tea are included in the room rate.

 We hope you’ll join us in our comfortable island retreat.